michaelpeterhoffmann/michaelpeterhoffmann/README.md

 ### Here is what I m working on 👋

-Here are some ideas to get you started:
+- an introductionary book to AI for Social Scientists

+### Here is a list of my completed projects:

-- 🔭 I’m currently working on a multilingual hate speech detector for German, Italian and Spanish social media posts.
+- 🔭 a multilingual hate speech detector for German, Italian and Spanish social media posts.

+### Get in touch:
-- 💬 Ask me about ...Anything
+- 💬 Ask me about ...Machine Learning, Anthropology or Just Anything Else
 - ⚡ Fun fact: ...
 Love to travel